Clean Electricity Investment Tax Credits for Tax-Exempt Entities

 What other incentives could I use to help me accomplish my goals?

-By late 2024, the Greenhouse Gas Reduction Fund should make new, affordable loans available to help cover the upfront cost of renewable energy systems until you receive the direct pay credit from the IRS.
+By late 2024, the Greenhouse Gas Reduction Fund should make new, affordable loans available to help pay for renewable energy systems, including “bridge loans” to cover the amount of the direct pay credit until you receive it from the IRS.

 Leasing solar instead of purchasing could help reduce the upfront cost.
-The companies approved as solar lessors in North Carolina are listed here.
+The companies approved as solar lessors in North Carolina are listed here and the companies approved in South Carolina are here.

 Most organizations installing renewable energy systems for their own use will elect to take this investment tax credit (ITC), but another option is the production tax credit (PTC) that pays a credit over 10 years based not on the cost of the system but on the kilowatt-hour output.
 Learn more here.